yetulaxman/htvs/README.md

 sudo singularity build fiji_image.sif fiji-imageJ.def

 ```
 Please note that  a user of the software does not need to build a new image unless one needs to have a latest version or different plugins of the software are need.
-One can simply use the existing container as available in CSC [allas object storage](https://docs.csc.fi/data/Allas/) as described in the later section.
+One can simply use the existing container image instead as available in CSC [allas object storage](https://docs.csc.fi/data/Allas/) as described in the later section.

 ## Tools/Plugins in Fiji/ImageJ container